Skip to Content

 How long does the Cricut Blade Last?

-Although Cricut blades are made to last for a reasonable amount of time, there comes a time where replacing the blade is necessary.
+Although Cricut blades are made to last a reasonable amount of time, there comes a time when they need to be replaced.

-For instance, paper and cardstock are harder on the blades than a much more smoother material like vinyl is.
-So, if paper is your jam, then you’ll go through blades more often.
+For instance, paper and cardstock are more demanding on the blades than a much smoother material like vinyl.
+So, if paper is your jam, you’ll go through blades more often.

-Blades that cut through really thick materials like the Deep Point blade and, especially, the Knife blade need to be replaced more often because of the pressure that the blade needs to execute to get smooth and clean cuts.
+Blades that cut through thick materials, like the Deep Point blade and, especially, the Knife blade, need to be replaced more often because of the pressure the blade needs to execute to get smooth and clean cuts.

 You’ll know you have to replace the blades when your cuts are dull and not as sharp as they used to be.